sunipkm/bno055/README.md

 ## What is this?

-This is a [embedded-hal](https://github.com/rust-embedded/embedded-hal) driver for Bosch's Absolute Orientation Sensor [BNO055](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BNO055-DS000.pdf).
+This is an [embedded-hal](https://github.com/rust-embedded/embedded-hal) driver for Bosch's Absolute Orientation Sensor [BNO055](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BNO055-DS000.pdf).

 It is device-agnostic and uses embedded-hal's `Write`/`WriteRead` (for I2C)